1. New project

 How to execute the script?
 Use another tool, for example, PG Admin:

 6. Other features and visual elements

 Notes, lines and other information that can be displayed in a diagram will help you keep the structure well documented.
-You can also display descriptions instead of columns in the visualisations.
+You can also display descriptions below tables in the visualisations etc.

 7. Reverse engineering and visualization of existing database structures

 You can establish a connection to your PostgreSQL database and load the existing structure, incl. all supported PostgreSQL objects.